InvasiveH8ter/NASDM/README.md

 https://nasdm-shiny.shinyapps.io/nasdm_shiny_app/

+# Please note that this takes quite a while to produce the heatmap and analytical plots in the model analytics tab.
+These are among the bugs to be addressed as we polish this decision support tool.

 # Upcoming improvements to the version described below include:
  - Scripts to produce water quality features (e.g., Ca, pH & DO)